localthomas/systemd-fail-notifications/Readme.md

 To build the third-party license information, the [cargo-about](https://github.com/EmbarkStudios/cargo-about) cargo plugin is required.

+This project provides a `flake.nix` and a `shell.nix` file, which can be used with a flake-enabled nix tool to build binaries, images, enter a development shell, and run checks (REUSE compliance and formatting).
+Use the flake command `nix flake show` to see what is available and run `nix flake check` before committing.

 #### License

 This repository aims to be compliant with the [REUSE specification 3.0](https://reuse.software/spec/).